Street Construction

 About City Street Rehabilitation

-Each year the City rehabilitates approximately 12 miles of the 332 miles of paved streets.
-Current surveys of pavement distresses helps the Engineering Division determine which streets need rehabilitation, based on the amount and severity of pavement distresses.
+Each year the City rehabilitates approximately 12 miles of the City's approximately 350 miles of paved streets.
+Current pavement condition ratings help the Engineering Division determine which streets need rehabilitation, based on the type, amount, and severity of pavement distresses.
 Generally, two common techniques are used to rehabilitate city streets.
 These are resurfacing of asphalt or concrete pavement and major rehabilitation or pavement reconstruction.

 Types of Street Rehabilitation

 Resurfacing is the most common and effective way of rehabilitating most asphalt and some concrete pavements.
-It involves curb and gutter repair, grinding and removal of a portion of the existing asphalt or concrete pavement, followed by the placement of new asphalt pavement.
+It involves curb and gutter repair, grinding and removal of a portion of the existing asphalt or concrete pavement surface, followed by the placement of new asphalt surface.

 Sometimes, resurfacing a street is neither practical nor cost-effective because of the level of deterioration.
 In such cases, these streets need reconstruction, the most expensive form of rehabilitation.
 Reconstruction usually involves replacing the existing pavement and base.
 Because of its cost, the City continuously tries to find funding assistance from the State to pay for streets needing reconstruction.
-For example, River Street from West Court Street to West Racine Street was reconstructed in the 2013 construction season, with 80% State/Federal funding.
-Austin Road from W. Court Street to Mineral Point Avenue will be reconstructed in 2017 with 80% State/Federal funding.
+For example, Milwaukee Street downtown was recently reconstructed with 80% State/Federal funding.
+Ruger Avenue from S. Randall Avenue to S. Lexington Avenue will be reconstructed in 2026 with 80% State/Federal funding and Mt.
+Zion Avenue from Milton Avenue to N. Pontiac Drive will be reconstructed in 2026 using 50% State funding.

 Street Rehabilitation Selection

 The Engineering Division evaluates all city streets every odd numbered year.
 Street segments are given a rating based on the pavement condition.
 These ratings provide a good starting point for the selection of streets for the annual street rehabilitation program.
 Major street rehabilitation typically includes intermittent curb and gutter repair or total curb and gutter replacement, followed by rehabilitation of the street through resurfacing or reconstruction.
-The City Council reviews all street and special assessments following a public hearing.
-According to City Council's policy, the City pays for 100% of the cost of any necessary curb and gutter repair and pavement (street) work.
+According to City Council policy, the City pays for 100% of the cost of the curb and gutter repairs and pavement (street) rehabilitation work when completed as part of the annual program.

 Avoid Cutting New Pavement

 The City takes steps to avoid cutting into newly rehabilitated streets.
 Private utility companies such as gas, telephone and cable are informed which streets will be rehabilitated to assist them in their construction planning.
 They must receive authorization from the City Engineer before cutting into a city street.
-Generally, utilities are not allowed to make street cuts after a street is resurfaced.
+Generally, utilities are not allowed to make street cuts for 5 years after a street is resurfaced or reconstructed.

-Before street work, efforts are made to repair, install or upgrade underground utilities to avoid cutting into newly resurfaced streets.
-For example, television cameras attached to cables are guided through underground sanitary sewer mains before street work to identify where sewer repairs are needed.
-Unfortunately, unanticipated connection needs and random failures in public and private utilities are unavoidable.
-Sometimes the only way to make repairs is to dig into the street.
+Before street work, efforts are made to repair, install or upgrade underground utilities to avoid cutting into newly rehabilitated streets.
+For example, television cameras attached to cables are guided through underground sanitary sewer mains before street work to identify using video where sewer repairs are needed.
+Unfortunately, unanticipated connection needs and random failures in public and private utilities are sometimes unavoidable and the only way to make repairs is to dig into the street.

 Street Rehabilitation Projects

-Street rehabilitation activities are expected to begin in late March at various locations throughout the City.
-Work is expected to progress across the city and continue throughout the summer.
+Street rehabilitation activities are expected to begin in mid to late March at various locations throughout the City.
+Work is expected to progress across the City and continue throughout the summer and the early part of Fall.

-You can view a map and list of current streets proposed for reconstruction/resurfacing on the Project Information page.
+You can view a map and list of the streets currently programmed for reconstruction/resurfacing on the Annual Street Rehabilition Program page.

 Press Releases